 The consultation process is developed to engage with the research community during proposal time to ensure relevant information in alignment with single IRB requirements are included in the final submission.
 Single IRB Consultation is required when either requesting the Baystate Health IRB serve as the IRB of Record or cede IRB review to an external IRB.

-The main evaluation criteria are:
+The main evaluation criteria for ceding review are:

-- The risk level of the proposed research
+• The risk level of the proposed research

-- The number of participating sites
+• The number of participating sites

-- The location of the participating sites
+• The location of the participating sites

-- The number of years the study will require IRB review
+• The number of years the study will require IRB review.

-- Other considerations such as (involvement of an IND or IDE, vulnerable populations, biosafety, COI…etc.)
+• Other considerations such as (involvement of an IND or IDE, vulnerable populations, biosafety, COI…etc.)

 During the review of the information provided, the Baystate Health IRB Office will provide one of the following: